Express (weaponry)

-The term express is still in use today, and is applied to rifles, ammunition, and a type of iron sight.
+Although the term express entered use in the mid-19th century, it is still in use today, applied to rifles, ammunition, and a type of iron sight.
 With the widespread adoption of small bore, high velocity rifle cartridges, the meaning of express has shifted in modern usage, and refers to high velocity, large bore rifles and ammunition, typically used for hunting large or dangerous game at close range.

 History

 The name originates with a rifle built by James Purdey in 1856 (based on a pattern established a year earlier by William Greener) and named the Express Train, a marketing phrase intended to denote the considerable velocity of the bullet it fired.
-It was not the first rifle or cartridge of this type but it was Purdey's name express that stuck.
+It was not the first rifle or cartridge of this type, but it was Purdey's use of express imagery that stuck.

-To understand the context of the express cartridge, it is necessary to go back to the weapons that preceded them.
 Early hunting firearms were typically smoothbore, usually firing a spherical projectile.
 This meant that a given bore size must fire a given weight of projectile, which put significant limits on the external and terminal ballistics of the gun.
 The significant arc of the slow round ball limited the maximum point-blank range to very short distances, and the spherical nature of the ball required a large bore diameter to carry a ball large and heavy enough to provide a quick kill on large game.
 These early smoothbore guns were typically measured by gauge, as most modern shotguns still are, rather than by caliber.
 Typical gauges used ranged from 12 gauge to 4 gauge; the 4 gauge was for large game, fired a massive ball of 1500 grains weight (97 g).

 In the 19th century, rifled firearms increasingly gained popularity, and the cylindrical (conical) bullet was introduced.
 This allowed a wide range of bullet weights to be used with a single bore size; the .450 Black Powder Express, for example, was loaded with bullets ranging from a 270 grain hollow point bullet for small game such as deer, to a 360 grain solid bullet for use on dangerous game, to even heavier hardened bullets for use on elephant.
 The early black powder express cartridges used paper patched lead bullets, to prevent lead buildup in the bore at the high velocities.
 These bullets were made of soft lead, and even in solid form they expanded readily and provided great killing power.

 Typically the trajectory height would not be greater than 4.5 inches at 150 yd and the rifle would have a muzzle velocity of at least 1750 ft/s.
 While 1750 ft/s is not fast by modern standards, it was relatively fast in the era of black powder and spherical balls.
 As nitro powders were introduced and became the standard, bores grew smaller, and velocities grew ever larger, until the term express grew to mean something other than just high velocity.
 William Greener, for example, splits British sporting rifles at the turn of the 20th century into four classes: